sebabaster/PIGMM-for-AM-/README.md

 If you use this code in your research, please cite the following paper:

-**Sebastian Basterrech, Shuo Shan, Debabrata Adhikari, and Sankhya Mohanty.**
-*Physics-Informed Mixture Models and Surrogate Models for Precision Additive Manufacturing*.
-**Artificial Intelligence for Science**, Copenhagen, 2025.
+Sebastian Basterrech, Shuo Shan, Debabrata Adhikari, and Sankhya Mohanty, "Physics-Informed Mixture Models and Surrogate Models for Precision Additive Manufacturing, " Artificial Intelligence for Science, Copenhagen, 2025.
+URL: https://arxiv.org/pdf/2510.26586